Come with me.

 needs a leader.
 Be it the Five-Man Band

 , Five-Bad Band

 When push comes to shove, there's gotta be someone that stands up, takes charge, and makes a decision.
 Even if it goes unsaid, it's usually obvious to everyone who's calling the shots.
 The de facto leader does it out of necessity or their personality type.
 The De Jure leader is officially agreed upon, and may hold the title or rank.

 Leaders in fiction typically come in four flavors, with of course some leeway and overlap.

-: The Mastermind.
 They often assemble their team for a specific purpose

 , and have clear goals in mind from the beginning.
 They rely on their smarts and ability to be one step ahead

 of their competition.
 They are masters of manipulation

 Lighter versions are typically The Smart Guy